Fanchengyan/data-downloader/README.md

 20141117_20141211.geo.unw.tif:   2%|▌                         | 455k/22.1M [00:52<42:59, 8.38kB/s]
 ```

-### 2.2 download_datas
+### 2.3 download_datas

-download datas from a list which containing urls
+download datas from a list like object that contains urls.
+This function will download files one by one.

 ``` Python
 downloader.download_datas(urls, folder=None, file_names=None):